jpw1991/valheim-mesh-replacer-template/README.md

 After cloning, the repository will be identical to the template.
 It needs to be renamed to whatever you wish your mod to be.
 I have prepared two separate scripts to assist with this purpose, but you may also do it yourself by hand if you prefer.

+### a) Windows

+Find and edit the `RenameTemplate.ps1` file and change the `MyMod` parts to be whatever name you want to use for your mod.

+Then execute the script by right clicking and clicking run with powershell.
+A console box will probably flash on your screen, and then you will notice that the folders and files have been renamed.

+**Attention:** By default, executing scripts is disabled on Windows.
+To fix this, you can run `Set-ExecutionPolicy RemoteSigned` in a powershell as administrator.

+### b) Linux

-To use the scripts, find and edit the `rename_template.sh` if you're on Linux, otherwise edit the `RenameTemplate.ps1` if you're on windows.
-Change the parts of the script which have different versions of `MyMod` to be whatever name you want your mod to be and execute the script.
+Find and edit the `rename_template.sh` file and change the parts of the script which have different versions of `MyMod` to be whatever name you want your mod to be and execute the script.

 ## 4. Creating your bundle